LibCrowds/project-playbills/README.md

 When generating tasks from an Aleph system number a new task will be created for each permutation of image and task in the chosen set.
-When generating tasks from a project ID (which should be that of a previous marking task) a new task will be created for each result in that project, each region now associated with the image referenced by that result and each task in the chosen task set.
+When generating tasks from a JSON file (which should contain the results of a previous marking task) a new task will be created for each result in that project, each region now associated with the image and each task in the chosen task set.
 The idea here being that we can chain tasks to highlight increasingly more specific regions in the text (e.g. all actors associated with a title).
-The option to generate tasks from a JSON file is included primarily for testing purposes but works the same as when generating tasks from a project ID.

 To generate a new project and push it to the server install and configure [pbs](https://github.com/Scifabric/pbs), then:

 ```
-python generate_project.py <task set> [--sysno=<sysno> or --json=<path>, --id=<project_id>]
+python generate_project.py <task set> [--sysno=<sysno> or --json=<path>]
 cd gen
 pbs create_project
 pbs add_tasks --tasks-file=tasks.csv